tjntomas/appdemon-blink-app/README.md

   type: color_loop
   color_loop: [ [255,0,0], [0,255,0] ] # Loop from red to green.
 You can add any number of colors to the list.
   max_brightness: 0-255 # max _brightness is used for all colors in the color loop.
   count: integer.
-Number of times the color loop is run.
+Number of times the color loop runs.
   on_duration: Time between color transitions in seconds.
   transition: An integer.
 Must be less than on_duration.
 ````